-Rankings after Crathes
+Rankings after Coull

 GJOs in top 3 positions in their age classes: Oli and Emily Robertson, Reuben Cole, Morven and Kirsty Farquharson, Sam Griffin, Patrick Lang and Josie Gomersall are all still up there and now joined by Robert Prince too.

 Well done guys!

 Next counting event will be Tyrebagger on 28th May.
-Middle distance race so good for those of you who enjoy finding lots of controls rather than flat out running and a chance to even the score a bit with those whose legs work faster than their brains sometimes.
+Middle Distance race so good for those of you who enjoy finding lots of controls rather than flat out running and a chance to even the score a bit with those whose legs work faster than their brains sometimes.

 In an exciting new development for 2017, we will be introducing North Area Junior Orienteering training days!